joeappleton18/devops_2022_2023_notes/week-6/lecture.md

+# Lecture

-# Managing Database in a CI/CD Environment
+## Managing Database in a CI/CD Environment

 This week, we will consider how to write reliable integration tests when the goal is to manipulate a database.
 Specifically, we will be addressing the following questions: